 11.3 Upon request, BUYER shall provide SELLER with exemption certificate(s) in form acceptable to the appropriate taxing authority for tax exempt sales of Gas under any Facsimile Contract.

 ARTICLE 12.
-EXCLUSIVE REMEDY--DAMAGES
+EXCLUSIVE REMEDY—DAMAGES

-12.1(a) (FB) (FS) If SELLER fails to sell and make delivery of the Daily Contract Quantity for any Gas Day during the Contract Period, and if BUYER is unable to purchase from a third party the quantity not delivered by SELLER for an amount equal to or less than the Base Price, then the parties agree that SELLER shall pay to BUYER as Liquidated Damages the product of the quantity not delivered, multiplied by the difference between (i) the Base Price at the time of SELLER's failure; and (ii) the Replacement Costs.
-BUYER shall have an affirmative duty to mitigate any damages caused by SELLER'S failure to make delivery of Gas.
-The duty to mitigate shall not preclude the use of propane and other reasonably accessible supplies of gas or alternate fuel.
-BUYER's duty to mitigate damages does not impose upon BUYER a duty to procure the lowest price gas or alternative fuel available.
+12.1(a) (FB) (FS) If SELLER fails to sell and make delivery of the Daily Contract Quantity for any Gas Day during the Contract Period, then the parties agree that SELLER shall pay to BUYER as Liquidated Damages the product of the quantity not delivered, multiplied by the difference between (i) the Base Price at the time of SELLER's failure; and (ii) the Replacement Costs.

-[Alternative provision] (FB) (FS) If SELLER fails to sell and make delivery of the Daily Contract Quantity for any Gas Day during the Contract Period, except for the extent such failure is caused by an event of Force Majeure, then SELLER shall pay to BUYER as Liquidated Damages an amount equal to $30.00 per MMBtu multiplied by the quantity of Gas not delivered, regardless of whether BUYER is or would be able to procure such quantity from another source at any price.

 12.1(b) (FB) (FS) SELLER’S Actual Damages.
-If BUYER fails to purchase and accept delivery of the Daily Contract Quantity, and if SELLER is unable to sell to a third party the quantity not accepted by BUYER for an amount equal to or greater than the Base Price, then BUYER shall pay to SELLER as Liquidated Damages for the quantity not accepted, the difference between (i) the Base Price at the time of BUYER’S failure; and (ii) the Resale Costs.
-SELLER shall have an affirmative duty to mitigate any damages caused by BUYER’S failure to accept delivery of Gas.
-SELLER’S duty to mitigate damages does not impose upon SELLER a duty to procure the highest price gas or alternative fuel available.
+If BUYER fails to purchase and accept delivery of the Daily Contract Quantity, then BUYER shall pay to SELLER as Liquidated Damages for the quantity not accepted, the difference between (i) the Base Price at the time of BUYER’S failure; and (ii) the Resale Costs.